Avenatti gets 4 years in prison for cheating Stormy Daniels

 The judge said Avenatti's crime against Daniels was made “out of desperation” when his law firm was struggling.
 He called Avenatti's behavior “craven and egregious" and blamed it on “blind ambition.”

+He said he believed the sentence “will send a message to lawyers” that, if they go astray, they will lose their profession and their liberty.

-Prior to sentencing being announced, Avenatti, wearing his prison uniform, choked up several times as he delivered a lengthy statement, saying he had “disappointed scores of people and failed in a cataclysmic way.”
+Avenatti, wearing a drab beige prison uniform, choked up several times as he delivered a lengthy statement before the sentence was announced, saying he had “disappointed scores of people and failed in a cataclysmic way.”

+Avenatti, shackled at the feet, hugged his lawyers and then shuffled out of court.

 At trial earlier this year, Avenatti represented himself, cross-examining his former client for hours about their experiences in early 2018, when she signed a book deal that provided an $800,000 payout.
 Prosecutors said he illegally pocketed about $300,000 of her advance on "Full Disclosure," published in fall 2018.

-The book's publication came at a time when Avenatti's law practice was failing financially even as he appeared regularly on cable television news channels.
-In the appearances, he attacked then-President Donald Trump as he represented Daniels in lawsuits meant to free her from a $130,000 hush payment she received shortly before the 2016 presidential election to remain silent about a tryst she said she had with Trump a decade earlier.
+The book's publication came at a time when Avenatti's law practice was failing financially even as he appeared regularly on cable television news channels, attacking Trump.
+Avenatti represented Daniels in lawsuits meant to free her from a $130,000 hush payment she received shortly before the 2016 presidential election to remain silent about a tryst she said she had with Trump a decade earlier.
 Trump denied it.

 Daniels was not in court.
-A lawyer spoke on her behalf, saying it was “truly shocking” that Avenatti tried to portray himself as a champion of his clients during his statement.
+Her current attorney, Clark Brewster, spoke on her behalf, saying it was “truly shocking” that Avenatti tried to portray himself as a champion of his clients during his statement.

 His conviction for aggravated identity theft required a mandatory two-year prison sentence.
+He was also convicted of wire fraud.
 He's already serving a 2 1/2-year sentence for trying to extort Nike.
-Avenatti was convicted of threatening to ruin the shoemaker's reputation if it did not pay him up to $25 million.
+Avenatti was convicted in 2020 of threatening to ruin the shoemaker's reputation if it did not pay him up to $25 million.

 And he faces a retrial in California on charges that he cheated clients and others of millions of dollars there.